mauroservienti/Mattox.NServiceBus/docs/README.md

 # Configuration

-Maddox.NServiceBus endpoints can be configured through the [`Microsoft.Extensions.Configuration`](https://www.nuget.org/packages/Microsoft.Extensions.Configuration).
+Mattox.NServiceBus endpoints can be configured through the [`Microsoft.Extensions.Configuration`](https://www.nuget.org/packages/Microsoft.Extensions.Configuration).
 All settings are defined in the `NServiceBus:EndpointConfiguration` section.
 Different endpoints supporting different transport may define additional settings.
 Refer to the endpoint-specific documentation for more details.

 ## Endpoint name